Clovelly Park, South Australia: Transport

 The suburb lies adjacent to South Road to the east, and Marion Road lies a short distance to the west.
 South Road is the main north–south arterial road in Adelaide, and thus it provides rapid access to a large portion of the city.
 Limited east-west travel is facilitated through Daws Road/Oaklands Road to the north and Sturt Road to the south.

 Clovelly Park is well serviced by public transport.
-Frequent buses run along South Road, and both the 213 and 297 run through the center of the suburb.
+Frequent buses run along South Road, 200B, 300, 719, G21, T721, T722, W90, G10, G20, 300H, 600S, 955, 976, 977 are some bus routes that run through the suburb.
 In addition, the northern residential portion of Clovelly Park is serviced by the Mitchell Park railway station on the Flinders railway line.
 The Seaford railway line, which provides more services than the Tonsley line, is close by and is accessible via the Ascot Park railway station to the north of the suburb.

 Politics

 The suburb is part of the federal seat of Boothby held by Louise Miller-Frost and the state seats of Elder and Mitchell.